-Steps To Take After a Florida Car Accidents
+Steps To Take After a Florida Car Accident

-Our lawyers are here to answer your questions and explain your rights if you have been injured in an Accidents.
-Call 305-893-5500 for a free consultation.
+Our lawyers are here to answer your questions and explain your rights if you have been injured in an accident.
+Call 1-800-700-7285 for a free consultation.

-In the aftermath of an auto Accidents, it’s important to take steps to protect your right to full compensation.
+In the aftermath of an auto accident, it’s important to take steps to protect your right to full compensation.

 Step 1.
-Report the Accidents.
-The police will do a report that documents the details about the Accidents, including the likely cause of the crash.
+Report the accident.
+The police will do a report that documents the details about the accident, including the likely cause of the crash.
 However, don’t assume that this report is all you will need to prove fault.
-Collect contact information for witnesses, so your attorney can obtain statements while the Accidents is still fresh in their minds.
+Collect contact information for witnesses, so your attorney can obtain statements while the accident is still fresh in their minds.

 Step 2.
 Do not admit liability.
 Even if the other driver was obviously at fault, making statements such as “I may have been going a little fast” can be costly.
 Even if the other party was primarily at fault, your financial recovery can be reduced by any percentage of responsibility that is assigned to you.

 Step 3.
 Take pictures.
-Photos of the Accidents scene and vehicle damage can help establish liability.
+Photos of the accident scene and vehicle damage can help establish liability.
 However, helping the injured obtain medical care is your first responsibility.